good-loop/icon/README.md

-# icon
+# icon: Good-Loop standard icons

-Good-Loop standard icons
+These icons are **cropped** versions of the icons in google drive, ready for use in our web-apps.